 We were founded as an independent nonprofit in 1921 by newspaper magnate E.W.
 Scripps and zoologist W.E.
 Ritter, who wanted to improve the quality and accuracy of science journalism.
 We remain true to that mission today.

 We believe in the power of knowledge and the free flow of information to build informed, enlightened and engaged communities.
 Our mission is to provide independent, unbiased coverage of science and give people the tools to evaluate the news and the world around them.

 We connect with audiences through our print magazine and the ScienceNews.org website.
-Our sister website, Science News for Students, makes science accessible for people ages 9 and up, while teachers and students in almost 5,000 high schools read us in print and online through Science News in High Schools.
+Our sister publication, Science News Explores, makes science accessible for people ages 9 and up, while teachers and students in almost 5,000 high schools read us in print and online through Science News Learning